oVirt/ovirt-site/source/develop/release-management/features/virt/vm-lifecycle-with-kubevirt.md

 Note that we may use the same mechanism used in external provider to hold the authentication info.
 Another alternative is to use a full blown external provider for this, as we did for the integration with virt-v2v (where external provider is used only to contain pre-defined configuration of the remote system).
 Anyway, we do not have to decide this at this stage.

 Then, the mentioned run-VM flow will be modified.
-The only change would be that in Kubvirt-cluster, CreateBrokerVDSCommand will generate a bit different configuration of the VM and will send it to Kubevirt (using the Kubernetes API) rather than VDSM.
+The only change would be that in Kubvirt-cluster, CreateBrokerVDSCommand will generate a bit different configuration of the VM and will send it to Kubevirt (using the Kubernetes API) that would send it to VDSM (VDSM is expected to run on each node in the cluster at the beginning) rather than sending it directly to VDSM.
 Note that the scheduling is still done in oVirt.

 The represenation of the VM will be as follow (in JSON):
 1. Domxml (Kubevirt passes it as-is to the node at this stage, later on Kubervirt will replace placeholders within the XML).